 Definitions and regulations of hazardous materials are country-specific and change when the knowledge of materials increases.
 The materials used in this product are typical for electric and electronic devices.
 All parts used in this product are recyclable.
-When disposing cast-off IEDs or its parts, contact the local entrepreneurs who are authorized and specialized in handling electrical/electronics waste.
-These partners can sort the material by using dedicated sorting processes and dispose of the product according to the local requirements.
+When disposing of an IED or its parts contact a local waste handler who is authorized and specialized in disposing electronic waste.
+These handlers can sort the material by using dedicated sorting processes and dispose of the product according to the local requirements.